pragmint/open-practices/capabilities/empowering-teams-to-choose-tools.md

 ### [Schedule Regular Tooling Audits](/practices/schedule-regular-tooling-audits.md)

 Conduct regular audits of the organization's toolset to evaluate its effectiveness and relevance.
 During these audits, discuss and document the benefits and drawbacks of current tools, and explore new technologies.
 Make sure to invite commentary from all levels of the organization.
-This practice helps keep the tools aligned with the organization’s evolving goals and fosters a culture of continuous improvement and adaptation.
+This practice helps keep the tools aligned with the organization's evolving goals and fosters a culture of continuous improvement and adaptation.

 ### [Organize a Hackathon](/practices/schedule-time-for-experimentation.md)